hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

 * The destination file
   * *The program creates a copy of the source file with the requested replacements at this location.
 If the file already exists, it must be overwritten.
 If the user enters an invalid destination file, the program indicates this to the user and exits.*

 > Note: This is a case-sensitive search.
-If your search word is `Bacon`, then `bacon` shouldn't be replaced.
+If your search word is `Bacon`, then you must not replace `bacon`.

 Here's an example of what your application could look like: